gustavo-kineviz/KnowledgeVault/content/index.md

 Here, you’ll find my notes, summaries, and insights on topics that fascinate me — from AI to programming, from productivity to creative thinking.

 This vault is my ongoing experiment in **open learning**:
+- 🛠 I aim to explain concepts in **clear, beginner-friendly language**.
 - 📂 I publish my notes as they are — imperfect, evolving, but useful.
-- 🛠 I aim to explain concepts in **clear, beginner-friendly language**.
 - 🔄 I revisit and update entries as my understanding improves.

+At its core, this space is about making learning **accessible, collaborative, and less intimidating**.

 # Who am I?